 Improving cash flow visibility

 Businesses need to ensure they make the right spending decisions and manage and conserve cash without impacting growth initiatives.
-AP automation tools function as a centralised system of record for enterprise-wide spending.
-Reporting capabilities built into AP automation tools give businesses a real-time view into key metrics — days payables outstanding (DPOs), out-of-budget expenses, duplicate and avoidable spending and other category reports.
+AP automation tools function as a centralized system of record for enterprise-wide spending.
+Reporting capabilities built into AP automation tools give businesses a real-time view into key metrics — days payables outstanding (DPOs), out-of-budget expenses, duplicate and avoidable spending, and other category reports.
 Businesses can use expanded analytic insights to implement fit-for-growth, cost-reduction initiatives, unearth saving opportunities, and model working capital requirements by looking at historical data for improved overall business planning.

 Even prior to the threat of recession, businesses were looking to digitize and automate their accounts payables process.
-According to Gartner, CFO perspective on the 2022 CEO survey digital transformation objectives remain high on the CFO priority list, with 94% of respondents reporting the need to maintain or accelerate the already-intense pace of transformation incited by the pandemic.
+According to Gartner, the CFO perspective on the 2022 CEO survey digital transformation objectives remain high on the CFO priority list, with 94% of respondents reporting the need to maintain or accelerate the already-intense pace of transformation incited by the pandemic.
 With increasing economic uncertainty, organizations are looking to automate core financial workflows that will help them reliably navigate through a potential recession.

 AP technology investments can help companies boost productivity and reapply the time savings to reduce errors, monitor spending and identify new business opportunities.
 When selecting the current AP automation solution, businesses need to assess:

 - does it simplify workflows and optimise processing cost and time

 - level of automation supported by the tool, especially the ability to support AL and ML-based zero-touch processing

 - level of insights offered by the tool